icopy-site/awesome/docs/awesome/awesome-qt.md

 ## Communities

 If you build it, they will come.
 This section describes aggregations of Qt users who share knowledge and code with one another.
-The most popular and active communities are listed in this section, but you can find a more comprehensive list [here](https://wiki.qt.io/Online_Communities) (https://github.com/JesseTG/awesome-qt/blob/master/that includes several in other languages) if you'd prefer.
+The most popular and active communities are listed in this section, but you can find a more comprehensive list [here](https://wiki.qt.io/Online_Communities) (that includes several in other languages) if you'd prefer.

 ### Official